Multilinear mappings versus homogeneous polynomials and a multipolynomial polarization formula: Every multipolynomial is a polynomial

 \begin{theorem} Let $E$ and $F$ be vector spaces over $\mathbb{K}$.
-Let $\left\{ e_{i}\right\} _{i\in I}$ be a Hamel basis for $E$ and let $\xi_{i}$ denote the corresponding coordinate functionals.\ Then, each $P\in\mathcal{P}_{a}\left( ^{n_{1},\ldots,n_{m}}E;F\right) $ can be uniquely represented as a sum
+Let $\{e_{i}\}_{i\in I}$ be a Hamel basis for $E$ and let $\xi_{i}$ denote the corresponding coordinate functionals.
+Then, each $P\in\mathcal{P}_{a}( ^{n_{1},\ldots,n_{m}}E;F)$ can be uniquely represented as a sum

-where $M= {\textstyle\sum\nolimits_{j=1}^{m}} n_{j}$, $c_{i_{1}\cdots i_{M}}\in F$ and where all but finitely many summands are zero. \end{theorem}
+where $c_{i_{1}\cdots i_{M}}\in F$ and where all but finitely many summands are zero. \end{theorem}

 \begin{proof} For simplicity, let us do the proof for $m=2$.
-Every $x\in E$ can be uniquely represented as a sum $x=\sum_{i\in I}\xi_{i}(x)e_{i}$ where almost all of the scalars $\xi_{i}(x)$ (i.e., all but a finite set) are zero.
+The proof of the case $m = 2$ makes clear that the other cases are similar.
+Every $x\in E$ can be uniquely represented as a sum $x=\textstyle\sum_{i\in I}\xi_{i}(x)e_{i}$ where almost all of the scalars $\xi_{i}(x)$ (i.e., all but a finite set) are zero.
 So, we can write

 Since